 The positive relationship between staff and students has long been a feature of Westholme and each student is well known to staff members ensuring they achieve their best in all areas of school life.

 Positive relationships extend between the student body.
 The result is pupils who are respectful of one another, kind and generous and work together in an environment where they can be themselves and know they’ll be accepted for it.

-In the Senior School, each pupil belongs to one of 4 houses which dictate their form groupings.
+Each pupil belongs to one of 4 houses which dictate their form groupings.
 These are Pendle (yellow), Longridge (red), Calder (blue) and Bowland (Green).
 Each year group has a Head of Year who has overall responsibility for the year group and works closely with the form tutors.
 The Heads of Year have regular meetings with the Form Tutors, liaise with academic staff and often meet with the students individually so that they have a very clear picture of how they are progressing.
 All of this is overseen by Mrs Gough (Deputy Head Pastoral).
-Mrs Gough has a wealth of experience having been head of several year groups, most recently Year 7 and has managed the transition from Junior to Senior school.
-Please note, Mrs Gough is currently on maternity leave as of September 2020 – her duties will be covered by Mrs Hornby.
+Mrs Gough has a wealth of experience having been head of several year groups, most recently Year 7 and has managed the transition from Prep to Seniors.
+Please note, Mrs Gough is currently on maternity leave as of January 2023 – her duties will be covered by Mrs Hornby.

 In the INSPIRED Sixth Form, the forms are made up of Lower Sixth and Upper Sixth students and they are looked after by the same Form Tutor for two years, as well as the Head of INSPIRED Sixth Form.
 They provide support and advice on A levels and, with the assistance of our Careers Advisor and Form Tutors, helps them to choose a career path.
 We also give individual guidance on a variety of courses and university choices at this crucial time.